LiamDrew/UM-JIT/README.md

 ### x86 Container:
 #### Emulator:
 Midmark: 0.13 seconds
 Sandmark: 2.8 seconds

 #### JIT Compiler:
-In my x86 container
 Midmark: 0.09 seconds
 Sandmark: 1.01 seconds

 ### Tufts student VM:
 #### Emulator:
 Midmark: 0.19 seconds
 Sandmark: 5.10 seconds

 #### JIT Compiler:
 Midmark: 0.14 seconds
 Sandmark: 3.63 seconds

 The apple hardware is significantly faster than my VM, even with the ARM hardware emulating x86.
 To get an idea of how much slower emulated x86 is than native ARM, I modified the emulator to run in native C and ran the program in 3 different environments
 1. Native MacOS (which forced me to compile with clang; gcc is my compiler of choice)